-Some men find that they can only ejaculate (come) after long periods of stimulation, even though they have the normal desire and a normal erection.
+Some men find that they can only reach orgasm (come) and ejaculate after long periods of stimulation, even though they have the normal desire and a normal erection.
 Some men cannot ejaculate at all.
 This may or may not cause problems or embarrassment.

 You may have delayed ejaculation if: